 After boarding a stranded vessel, he was impressed with a young Peter Quill's ability to fool his crew and capture him.
 While he was unsuccessful in stealing Yondu's ship, he was spared death and remained on board to live with the pirates.

 Michael Rooker plays Yondu in Guardians of the Galaxy.
-In the film, he was hired to abduct Peter Quill when he was still a child, but instead raised the boy as part of his band of space pirates.
+In the film, he was hired to abduct Peter Quill when he was still a child, but instead raised the boy as part of his band of space pirates, the Ravagers.
 Yondu's main weapon is an arrow, which he can control just by whistling.

 - Yondu appears as a playable character in Disney Infinity 2.0: Marvel Super Heroes.
 This version is heavily based off the film depiction of the character, rather than his comic incarnation.